simon-frankau/keyboard-build/README.md

 plate-mounting).
 Put them in the board.
 Looked about right, but when I stuck a keycap on the alignment was clearly wrong as the keys stuck.

+Got some more plate-mounted Cherry stabilisers.
+These ones arrived, and did the business.
+It took a while to work out the best way to mount them.
+They are pushed in from the keycap side, having first passed the metal bar through the cut-out slot from the cap side to the soldering side.

 Keys
 ====